Magic Pen: Scan a Color & Instantly Draw With It

 Any artist or designer who works with color knows that the best inspiration and perfect coloration can often be found in real-life objects all around us.
-What if you could take your trusty drawing pen and simply scan any color you want and then turn around and draw with it?
-This innovative pen design by Jin Sun Park allows you to do just that.
-Next step?
+What if you could take your trusty drawing pen and simply scan any color you want and then turn around and draw with it seconds later?
+This innovative color changing pen by Korean designer Jin Sun Park allows you to do just that.
+What’s the next step?
 A complete texture selector and replicator?
+(That would be amazing.)

-A color sensor on the top of the pen registers the color of the object you select, which in turn is displayed digitally on the back of the device for verification.
-Red, green and blue inks are then mixed – much like in a traditional printer – to create your desired color.
+A color sensor on the top of the pen registers the color of the object you select, which in turn is displayed digitally on the back of the device for verification alongside its RGB code.
+Red, green and blue inks are then mixed – much like in a traditional printer – to create your desired color on demand.